 General Information About the PRCS Program

-California uses PRCS as a program to supervise felons who are released from prison.
-The program is handled by a country supervision agency, not the CA court system.
+Your criminal defense lawyer can help you understand the California Penal Code.
+California uses PRCS to supervise felons who are released from prison.
+The program is handled by a country supervision agency, not the court system.
 Individuals can remain in the PRCS program for up to three years.

-PRCS programs monitor an individual’s progress as they reintegrate into society.
-Individuals do not enter the PRCS program to shorten their prison time.
-Instead, this program is started after the individual’s release from prison.
+Postrelease Community Supervision Programs monitor an individual’s progress as they reintegrate into society.
+Individuals do not enter the PRCS program to shorten their prison time; instead, it is started after the individual’s release from a prison facility.

-An individual must remain in the program for at least six months.
+An individual must remain in mandatory supervision for at least six months.
 However, they are often close to release before the end of their first year.
 Early release is usually only available if individuals adhere to all the rules of the program for the first year.

 Almost every felon who is released from prison after serving their court-ordered time will be subject to PRCS.
 The only exceptions are high-level felonies such as violent crimes and sexual offenses.